kushv818/embedded-onboarding/section-05/hardware_filtering/digital_filtering.md

 $$v_{out}(n) = v_{in}(0)h(a) + v_{in}(1)h(a-1) + \cdots +v(a)h(0)$$

 This weighted sum must be repeated to find every point in $v_{out}$.

+# Challenge

+Implement a digital filter in C.
+Test it with the following:
+ - Use an impulse
+ - Use a sinusoid, and be sure the attenuation is as you expect